dobb2/social_network_system_design/README.md

 *  maximum number of comments per day 30
 *  average number of comments per post 10
 *  mobile and web versions
-*  the list of popular places may not be updated immediately
+*  the list of popular places should be updated once a day (based on rates)
-*  comments post should reach in 5 seconds
+*  comments post should reach in 3 seconds
-*  post evaluations should come as soon as possible
+*  post evaluations should be delivered in 3 seconds
-*  in summer and on big calendar weekends, a 50 percent increase in user activity
+*  in summer and on big calendar weekends, a 30 percent increase in user activity (create posts, comments, rates and reading content)
-*  subscription feed in chronological order
+*  subscription feed in reverse chronological order
-*  the subscription feed should be updated as quickly as possible
+*  the subscription feed should be updated in 5 seconds
-*  popular places by location are updated once a day (based on estimates)
-*  2000 characters limit for post
+*  1000 characters limit for post
-*  5 image limit for post
+*  3 image limit for post
-*  maximum image size 5 Mb
+*  maximum image size 1 Mb
-*  the user chooses the location for the post from a list of suggested locations

 ## Load estimation